ISLAND OF LOST AND FOUND

 2024_

-Just like artist-collectors Louise Nevelson and Joseph Cornell's work, this island is made up of found objects, decontextualized and repurposed, arranged inside a box.
+Just like Louise Nevelson and Joseph Cornell are considered artist-collectors for their work in the 50s and 60s, this island is made up of found objects, decontextualized and repurposed, arranged inside a box or a frame.
 If the objects in Cornell’s boxes are found in thrift stores or by the side of the street, the ones on this island are stumbled upon browsing the internet, in the “sort-by-newest” tab or among the last pages of sites like Sketchfab.com.
-There's a familiar aspect to them, their jagged look gives a sense of warmth like the grain of 35mm or the crackling of a vinyl.

 < >